 Food in Vancouver: One of North America’s Great Dining Cities

 Vancouver’s food scene is shaped profoundly by its large Chinese, Japanese, Korean, and South Asian communities — and the result is a dining landscape that rivals any city in North America.
-The Richmond suburb south of Vancouver has one of the best concentrations of Chinese food outside Asia: the Crystal Mall area and the night market (open on summer weekends) serve Cantonese dim sum, Shanghainese soup dumplings, Taiwanese beef noodles, and Sichuan hot pot at prices that would be remarkable in Shanghai.
+The Richmond suburb south of Vancouver has one of the deepest concentrations of Chinese food outside Asia: the Crystal Mall area and the night market (open on summer weekends) serve Cantonese dim sum, Shanghainese soup dumplings, Taiwanese beef noodles, and Sichuan hot pot at prices that would be remarkable in Shanghai.
 Japanese food — particularly ramen (Ramen Danbo and Jinya are both excellent), sushi, and izakaya-style dining — is outstanding throughout the city.
-Pacific seafood deserves its own paragraph: wild BC spot prawns (available fresh in May–June), fresh Dungeness crab, sockeye salmon, and Fanny Bay oysters are all exceptional, and restaurants like The Salmon n’ Bannock (the only Indigenous fine dining restaurant in the city) and Miku (aburi sushi) are essential Vancouver experiences.
-The farm-to-table scene using BC’s extraordinary agricultural produce — Okanagan peaches, Fraser Valley berries, Gulf Island cheese — has produced some of the finest casual dining in Canada.
+Pacific seafood deserves its own paragraph: wild BC spot prawns (available fresh in May–June), fresh Dungeness crab, sockeye salmon, and Fanny Bay oysters are all superb, and restaurants like The Salmon n’ Bannock (the only Indigenous fine dining restaurant in the city) and Miku (aburi sushi) are essential Vancouver experiences.
+The farm-to-table scene using BC’s extraordinary agricultural produce — Okanagan peaches, Fraser Valley berries, Gulf Island cheese — has produced some of the most accomplished casual dining in Canada.

 Day Trip: Whistler